Organizational success depends on capable leaders

-None of the managers mentioned traditional business challenges, such as, of developing new products or services, gaining bigger market shares, reducing costs or waste, managing liquidity, monitoring performance, or handling new technological or social changes.
-Instead they all mentioned challenges related to understanding and working with people– including them-selves.
-The kind of challenges they mentioned were:
+None of the managers mentioned traditional business challenges, such as, of developing new competitive products or services, gaining bigger market shares, reducing costs or waste, managing liquidity, monitoring performance, or handling disruptive technological or social changes.
+Instead, they all mentioned challenges related to understanding and collaborating with people – including with themselves.
+The kind of challenges they mentioned was:

-- How can I keep the internal fire in R&D employees – and still make them finish projects when they loose interest for these projects?
+- How can I keep the internal fire in R&D employees – and still make them finish projects when they lose interest in these projects?

 - How can I make researchers, with contractual freedom to research what they want, relate to the institute’s vision and mission?

-- How can I make sure my employees do not leave the company (and form a competing company) after we have spent resources developing them?
+- How can we make sure my employees do not leave the company (and form a competing company) after we have spent resources developing them?

 - How can I make employees feel they are doing a good job, in situations where the employees know they could do much more if they had more resources?